Helping mothers before, during, and after bringing a new life into the world is no small undertaking.

 - Hand holding

-- Rubbing her back
+- Rubbing the patient’s back

 - Positioning the patient

-- Coaching during contractions; or
+- Coaching during contractions, or

 - Assisting with breathing